-What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps below.
+What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps described on this page.

 Step 1: suppressing the natural menstrual cycle

-You're given a medication that will suppress your natural menstrual cycle.
+You're given a medicine that will suppress your natural menstrual cycle.
 This can make the medicines used in the next stage of treatment more effective.

 FSH increases the number of eggs your ovaries produce.
 This means more eggs can be collected and fertilised.
 With more fertilised eggs, the clinic has a greater choice of embryos to use in your treatment.